jstetich/FOCB_WQ/Analysis/Surface_Analysis_Recent.md

 ## Create Nested Tibble

-To run parallel analyses on nested tibbles, we will need to reorganize the data so that we can analyze along parameters.
-We add a list of labels and measurement units to simplify later labeling of plots.
+To run parallel analyses, we reorganize the data into a nested tibble.
+We also add a list of labels and measurement units to simplify labeling of plots.

 ``` r
 units <- tibble(parameter = c('secchi_2', 'sqrt_secchi', 'temperature',